blortle-dev/data-science-lasa/Unit 1/README.md

 # Unit 1

-This folder contains completed excercises for Unit 1.
+This folder contains completed notes and excercises for Unit 1.